Raj-Official/Internship-2022/README.md

 * either by navigating the given link [Arc Welding Experiment.](https://raj-official.github.io/Internship-2022/)
 * or by pulling the code to your system.

-*If you are pulling code on your computer then follow this way,*
+*If you are pulling code on your computer, then follow this way,*
 1. Dowload the whole repository in your computer.
 2. Open the index.htm file only in your browser.